Pikklefish/Studio_G_Jenkins/README.md

 ```

-For the final pipeline I added in features to satisfy the spec required.
+For the final pipeline, I added features to satisfy the spec required.
 For example, the variables like the `SAVE_FILE_NAME`
 have been moved outside the node to be used as a global variable across stages.
 The second stage also not only just uploads it
-to a SFTP server but also saves the old file as `{file_name}_backup` in case we need to perform a rollback.
+to an SFTP server but also saves the old file as `{file_name}_backup` in case we need to perform a rollback.
 ```
 /////////FINAL VERSION
 def NEXUS_LINK = "{NEXUS_LINK}"  // path to file on NEXUS repository